shdown/luastatus/plugins/temperature-linux/README.rst

 * ``get_temps(data)``

   Returns either an array or nil.
-  If the result is nil, no data is currently available (most likely reason for this is that the set of temperature sensors has changed; if so, the subsequent calls will return non-nil).
+  If the result is nil, no data is currently available (the most likely reason for this is that the set of temperature sensors has changed; if so, the subsequent calls will return non-nil).